4/6/2021 The Magnet

 I walked up chatting to Tony Fillingham, whilst overhead the first gaggle of half a dozen was forming, climbing and injecting a little urgency into the day.
 By the time I arrived on top there were only a few pilots there, none flying and the gaggle was now heading over the back.
 Again I chatted happilly to a nice guy, Simon, wasted more time, before realising the urgency and plugging a goal into the Skytraxx, but neglecting to do so into xctrack (something I usually always do and came to increasingly regret).

 I spent a rather boisterous 20 minutes on the ridge before finding a solid, smooth climb out to base (a modest 4'100' ... it would rise only a few hundred more as the day progressed).
 I rarely do xc flights from Windbank, and given the SSW drift whilst familiar ground, I approached from an unusual direction so it felt quite different ... and slightly weird.
-I'm usually heading the other direction.
+I'm usually heading in the other direction.

 The clouds all worked well and the odd quick check on the FANET screen indicated how some of those 20k ahead of me were doing.
 Some OK ... some struggling, and a few down.

 Again ...
 Bellarby/Fieldom provided a dilemma.
 Left. right or between?
 The clouds rather decided it and I passed to the east towards Richmond.
 The climbs kept coming, the clouds formed up nicely so I always had the next lined up for when I topped out.
-Teeside airspace arrived and fortunately the clouds just skirted the north edge as I passed just north of Darlington (seems big from the air).
+Teeside airspace arrived and fortunately the clouds just skirted the north edge as I passed over Cleasby, just north of Darlington (seems big from the air).
 I got a little low but another climb arrived ... with another ahead so confidence remained high.